-Florida Tech Career Management Services assists employers in finding eligible students for internship and cooperative education (co-op) opportunities.
-Internships and co-op positions provide students with the opportunity to gain major-related work experience that prepares them for full-time professional employment.
-Participating in Florida Tech's internship and co-op program provides employers with low cost, motivated personnel for temporary assignments and gives them the opportunity to try out prospective professional employees.
-We strive to be flexible in our internship and co-op program to best meet the needs of both the student and the employer.
+Florida Tech Career Services assists employers in finding eligible students for Internship and Cooperative Education (Co-op) opportunities.
+Internships and Co-op positions provide students with the opportunity to gain major-related work experience that prepares them for full-time professional employment.
+Participating in Florida Tech's Internship and Co-op program provides employers with low cost, motivated personnel for temporary assignments and gives them the opportunity to try out prospective professional employees.
+We strive to be flexible in our Internship and Co-op program to best meet the needs of both the student and the employer.

-Some academic departments require that students complete an internship or provide an internship course that students must register for.
-These academic internships typically require carefully monitored supervision by the employer, and the student will be required to complete a term paper and presentation at the end of their experience.
-Please contact Career Management Services about formal academic internships and we will refer you to the appropriate academic department.
+Some academic departments require that students complete an Internship or provide an Internship course that students must register for.
+These academic Internships typically require carefully monitored supervision by the employer, and the student will be required to complete a term paper and presentation at the end of their experience.
+Please contact Career Services about formal academic internships and we will refer you to the appropriate academic department.

-Please contact Career Management Services if you have any questions about hiring Florida Tech interns at 321-674-7575 or email Kimberly Ryan, Assistant Director, email@example.com.
+Please contact Career Services if you have any questions about hiring Florida Tech interns at 321-674-7575 or email Kimberly Ryan, Associate Director, email@example.com.

 Unpaid internships are only posted to our campus for non-profit and government agencies.

-In order to participate in the Florida Tech co-op program, employers are required to provide a position description.
-It is expected that the employer will provide meaningful and increasingly responsible work assignments related to the student's major field of study, provide adequate professional supervision, and provide a written evaluation at the end of the work period to Career Management Services.
+In order to participate in the Florida Tech Co-op program, employers are required to provide an offer letter to the student.
+It is expected that the employer will provide meaningful and increasingly responsible work assignments related to the student's major field of study, provide adequate professional supervision, and provide a written evaluation at the end of the work period to Career Services.

-Please contact Career Management Services if you have any questions about hiring Florida Tech co-ops at 321-674-7179 or email Stephanie Lynch, Co-op Advisor, at firstname.lastname@example.org.
+Please contact Career Services if you have any questions about hiring Florida Tech Co-ops, at 321-674-7179 or email Kaylen Kyle at firstname.lastname@example.org.

 International students on F-1 visas may be eligible to work full-time or part-time off campus in positions that are directly related to their major and for which they will receive academic credit.
-Students must be approved by the University to participate in a co-op or internship, and international students will receive work authorization through Curricular Practical Training (CPT) from the Office of International Students and Scholars.
-Employers will typically need to provide a written job offer and may need to fill out other forms depending on the nature of the co-op or internship.
+Students must be approved by the University to participate in a Co-op or Internship, and international students will receive work authorization through Curricular Practical Training (CPT) from International Student and Scholar Services (ISSS).
+Employers will typically need to provide a written job offer and may need to fill out other forms depending on the nature of the Co-op or Internship.
 The student must not begin working before they receive proper work authorization and can only work during the time that is specified on their authorization form.
 Students must also begin their work experience at the begining of the academic semester.
-Employers who wish to hire an international student for an internship or co-op need to plan well in advance of the hiring date to ensure all paperwork is completed in time for the student to begin working at the appropriate time.
+Employers who wish to hire an international student for an Internship or Co-op need to plan well in advance of the hiring date to ensure all paperwork is completed in time for the student to begin working at the appropriate time.